MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-primary-computers.md

 ### To enable the Folder Redirection and/or Roaming User Profiles GPOs

 1. Open Group Policy Management
-2. Right-click the GPOs that you created, and then click **Link Enabled**.
+2. Right-click the GPOs that you created, and then select **Link Enabled**.
 A checkbox should appear next to the menu item.

 ## Step 5: Test primary computer function